 Everything I've learned about homeowner's insurance, natural disasters, and recovery aid in 2025

-Soon after 2025 started, a friend needed technical writing help on a project and I jumped at the chance.
-Today, it's been nearly a year and I'm still writing all kinds of things for a company called Bright Harbor.
+Soon after 2025 began, a friend needed short-term technical writing help for a project and I jumped at the chance.
+Today, it's been nearly a year and I'm still writing all kinds of things for Bright Harbor, a company that helps people rebuild after they've lost their homes in a natural disaster.

-I've kept doing it because I find the subject of natural disasters endlessly fascinating.
-As we ease into December, it feels like a good time to share everything I've learned this year and frankly, all the stuff I took for granted and was completely ignorant of over the last 20 years as a homeowner.
+As we ease into December, it felt like a good time to share everything I learned this year and honestly, all the stuff I completely took for granted and was totally ignorant of over the last 20 years as a homeowner who was just lucky not to have suffered a natural disaster.

 What's this company do?

 Bright Harbor's pitch is simple.
-Take a bunch of specialists that worked for years in the insurance industry, government programs, and construction who all have tons of experience in disaster recovery, and let them help clients who are going through some form of loss.
-It's a for-profit company but Bright Harbor works with you generally as part of a HR benefits package customers don't directly have to pay for.
+Take a bunch of specialists that worked for years in the insurance industry, government programs, and construction who have tons of experience in disaster recovery, and let them help clients who are going through some form of loss.
+It's a for-profit company but Bright Harbor works with you generally as part of HR benefits packages that homeowners don't directly pay for.

-I've been a homeowner for the past 20 years but never thought too deeply about my own home insurance and honestly until recently I didn't even know the details of my own policies.
-I've basically bought whatever insurance my mortgage lender required, I paid my bills on time, but I never thought much about it and probably never have made a real home insurance claim in my life before.
+I've been a homeowner for the past 20 years but never thought too deeply about my own home insurance and honestly until recently I didn't even know details of my policy.
+I've basically bought whatever insurance my mortgage lender required and I paid my bills on time, but I don’t think I’ve ever had to make a home insurance claim before.

 Basic stuff

-- In 2023, there was $114B in damage caused by natural disasters in the US.
-Insurance covered about $80B of that.
-So Americans absorbed roughly $34B in losses, having to pay for it through other means. $34 billion is a lot of money paid by regular people in just one year and every year we have shortfalls like this. (source: CBO)
+- 2023 was a big hurricane year and there was about $114B in damage caused by all natural disasters in the US combined.
+Home insurance covered roughly $80B of it.
+So Americans absorbed $34B in losses, having to pay for it through other means. $34 billion is a lot of money paid by regular people and each year we have similar shortfalls. (source: CBO)

-- If a disaster wipes out your house completely, you should get your property immediately reassessed, so your property taxes can drop because taxes on a piece of dirt are a lot cheaper than if it had a house on top of it.
-Obvious, sure, but was a complete surprise to me when I first heard people do this.
+- If a disaster wipes out your house completely, you should get your property immediately reassessed, so your property taxes can drop significantly because taxes on a piece of dirt are much cheaper than if it had a house on top of it.
+Obvious, sure, but was a surprise to me when I first heard that people do this.

-- The most important thing you can do before a disaster ever strikes is walk through your house and take a long, slow video of everything inside.
-Take wide-angle photos of each room as well.
-There are amazing tools out there to automatically and instantly catalog everything found in photos and you can use those when you make any insurance claims for losses, thanks to the video/photos of your home's pre-disaster state.
+- The most important thing you can do before a disaster strikes is walk through your house and take a long, slow video of everything inside, opening cabinets and drawers to show what's inside.
+Take wide-angle photos of each room too, and store that all in the cloud.
+There are amazing tools out there to automatically and instantly catalog things found in photos and you can use those when you make any future insurance claims for losses, thanks to your video/photos of your home's pre-disaster state.

 - Underinsurance is a widespread problem affecting a majority of homeowners in the US.
-After major fires, every post-fire study reveals most people had outdated coverage based on materials and construction costs from many years ago.
-Chances are if something wiped out your home tomorrow, most people reading this wouldn't have enough insurance coverage to rebuild their home to exactly how it was, requiring new loans on top of everything else.
+After major fires, every study I've read reveals most people had outdated coverage based on materials and construction costs from years ago.
+Chances are if something wiped out your home tomorrow, most people reading this wouldn't have enough coverage to rebuild their home to how it was, requiring new loans on top of everything else.

 Federal disaster relief

 Over the past year, I've closely followed FEMA's daily briefing report.
-That link is to today's current report, as a new PDF shows up every 24 hours and they're very extensive.
+That link is to today's current report, as a new PDF shows up every 24 hours.

-The USA is so large that there are often half a dozen major weather/disaster events happening somewhere in the country at any time.
-And sure, I know about the major tropical storms and big fires but often there will be a curveball, like suddenly flash flooding in parts of New Mexico, or dry fire conditions in one part of North Carolina while there is flooding on the opposite side of North Carolina, both at the same time.
+The USA is so large that during the summers there are often half a dozen major weather/disaster events happening at any time.
+And sure, I hear about major tropical storms and big fires but often there will be a curveball, like sudden flash flooding in places you think of as dry like Arizona and New Mexico, or there will be risky fire conditions in one part of North Carolina while there is flooding on the opposite side of the state at the same time.
 It's been a wild year for natural disasters with no signs of it letting up any time soon.

-Whenever I'd check the FEMA reports a week later, and there will be half a dozen completely different disaster hotspots in completely new regions.
+Whenever I check new FEMA reports a week later, and there will be half a dozen completely different disasters in new areas.
 It's remarkable and I honestly can't imagine FEMA ever going away (no matter what the current president says) because the rate of incidents and our country's needs are just so high.
 FEMA is a last line of defense when disasters are way more severe than any single state government can handle, and I sincerely hope its funding sticks around forever.

-We found the nature of natural disasters across America to be so fascinating we launched a Bright Harbor weekly email summarizing ongoing disasters, and it gives readers visibility into the various fires or hurricanes but also gives warnings about stuff that may be approaching other parts of the country.
-For anyone interested in getting a whole country-wide look at ongoing disasters, I'd encourage everyone to subscribe.
+Tracking emerging natural disasters across America is so fascinating that we launched a Bright Harbor weekly email summarizing them.
+It gives readers visibility into the various fires or flooding and warnings about stuff that may be approaching, along with interviews with industry folks.
+For anyone who wants an ongoing, country-scale look at natural disasters, feel free to subscribe.

 More stuff I learned about federal disaster relief

-- I assumed SBA loans were just for people with a physical storefront and a LLC that they wanted to launch.
-But the Small Business Administration is the only federal loan-granting agency that can get post-disaster money to people quickly, so homeowners and even renters can secure extremely low rate (2-4% 30yr fixed) loans to cover losses and rebuilding costs after disasters.
-Your first SBA loan payment is also delayed for a full year after you get a loan, which is a great relief during rebuilding.
-I literally had no idea this program existed for homeowners until I learned about it this year.
+- Before I started this work I assumed SBA loans were only for people with a physical storefront and a new LLC.
+But the Small Business Administration is the only federal loan-granting agency that can also get post-disaster money to people, so homeowners and even renters can secure extremely low-rate loans (2-4% 30yr fixed) to cover losses and rebuilding costs after disasters.
+Your first SBA loan payment is also delayed for a full year, which is a great relief during rebuilding.
+I literally had no idea this program existed for homeowners until this year.

-- FEMA money comes in several varieties, but it's all grant money you don't have to pay back and they're quite good at getting you up to $770 a day after a disaster for any evacuations, to pay for gas and a few nights in a hotel while you look for temp housing.
-Then they offer up to $43k for up to 18 months of temporary house rentals while you are rebuilding, and then there's another rebuilding program with a separate $43k limit.
-It's a remarkable organization working on a federal level across all our natural disasters that helps fill emergency gaps that insurance can't cover.
+- FEMA money comes in several forms, but it's all grant money you don't have to pay back and they're quite good at getting you up to $770 a day after a disaster for an evacuation, to pay for gas and a few nights in a hotel while you look for temporary housing.
+Then there's up to $43k to cover up to 18 months of house rentals while you are rebuilding, and there's another rebuilding program with a separate $43k limit for the most emergency of repairs to make your house livable again.
+It's a remarkable organization working on a federal level across all our natural disasters that helps fill gaps that insurance can't or won't cover.

 Stuff that was new to me about fires

-- Before the LA fires, I was so naive that I assumed if your house burned down you probably didn't have to pay your mortgage afterwards because your house was now gone.
+- Before the LA fires, I was so naive that I assumed if your house burned down you probably didn't have to pay your mortgage any longer because your house was gone (kind of like if your car was totaled tomorrow, would you have to continue loan payments in the future?).
 But that's not how the real world works.
-Then I learned lenders will let you pause or postpone payments, but only when they are required to.
-There are two versions of this: forbearance pauses your payments for six months, but at the end of six months you need to pay a balloon payment of your missed payments (or use a loan or grant or your insurance payout to cover it), then there's deferment which is a pause for say, six months but now your 30 year loan is a 30 year and six months loan with slightly higher interest costs.
+Then I learned lenders will let you pause or postpone payments when they are required to.
+There are two versions of this: forbearance pauses your payments for six months, but at the end of six months you need to pay a balloon payment of your missed bills (or use a loan or grant or your insurance payout to cover it), then there's deferment which is a pause for say, six months but your 30 year loan will become a 30 year and six months loan with slightly higher interest costs.

-- Getting double/triple paned windows and moving to metal or asphalt shingles on your roof greatly reduces fire spread and damage and should be something to consider upgrading whenever you do home renovations.
+- Getting double/triple paned windows and moving to metal or asphalt shingles on your roof greatly reduces fire spread and damage and should be something to consider whenever you do home renovations.
+Also, some states and counties have programs to help offset the costs of better fire-resistant materials and techniques, helping you pay for those upgrades.

-- Post-fire cleanup is way more complex that I thought, and is done in several stages even if your house is mostly gone.
-First there's general debris removal, then there's a bulldoze to the ground stage, and after that they scrape 6" of topsoil away and then there's extensive environmental testing between each step to make sure all the plastics and electronics that burned up in any fire are totally cleared away before rebuilding can begin.
+- Post-fire cleanup is way more complex that I thought, and is done in several stages even if your house is mostly burned away.
+First there's a general debris removal, then there's a bulldoze completely to the ground stage, and after that they scrape 6" of topsoil away but there's extensive environmental testing between each step to make sure all the smoke from plastics and electronics that burned up in a fire are cleared away before rebuilding can begin.
 This is probably why the LA and Maui fire rebuilding seems slow, as it's a long process to make sure things are safe before a rebuild.

 Stuff about floods